 I have photographed the fabric in an embroidery hoop, but you may find it easier to work without one (known as working in the hand) so that you can scoop up the fabric on the needle for each stitch.
 But be careful not to pull your stitches too tightly or you could pucker the fabric because of the tension.

 I advise you to practice on a sampler (or scrap piece of material) until you have worked out how to use your thumb to hold the working thread in place at the beginning of each stitch.

 Work from right to left.
 This may feel a little odd at first.
 When practicing, tie a knot at the end of your thread and bring the needle through from the back at the beginning of your line.

 Insert the needle down into the fabric just above your marked line and bring it back up almost immediately below, but don't pull it through just yet!

 The working thread needs to come across the needle and then tuck underneath it, as shown in the first photo.

-As you pull the needle through keep a slight tension on the thread until the knot settles in place.
+As you pull the needle through, keep a slight tension on the thread until the knot settles in place.

-You could use a hand-dyed thread when filling an area with this stitch to give a more random, natural effect for organic motifs.
+Try using a hand-dyed thread when filling an area with this stitch to give a more random, natural effect for organic motifs.